doberay123/obsid/Hertu Notes.md

 Adaptability -> (key features of adaptation in being a doctor) -> anecdote -> impact (understanding X allowed me to adapt)

+Some experience that I've had in the past